A mix of risk-takers and classic Hollywood at Golden Globes

 Gabrielle Korn, director of fashion and culture for Refinery29.com, was a huge fan of women inspired by menswear.

 “Phoebe Waller-Bridge’s tweedy Ralph & Russo suit made me gasp,” she said.
-“I also loved Awkwafina rolled up in tuxedo pants.
+“I also loved that Awkwafina rolled up in a tuxedo inspired skirt suit.
 Could she be any cooler?”

 You also had her at structured sleeves.